Welcome to the Our Lives Project

-The Our Lives cohort are now in their mid-twenties.
+The Our Lives cohort are now turning 30.
 They are facing new opportunities and new challenges.
 It is our ambition to follow these same individuals into the next phase of their lives.
 For instance, how will they negotiate the challenges of career, partnership, parenthood, or homeownership?
 What role will they play in their communities?
 How will their relationships with others change as they enter this next phase of life?

 These are the questions we now want to explore.

 Let me take this opportunity to thank those who are participating in this study.
 We very much appreciate your willingness to be a part of the Our Lives project and without you this project would not have been possible.
 I very much hope that you will continue with your involvement.